Land Transactions

 Established by the Washington State Legislature in 1989, the Trust Land Transfer (TLT) program allows the Washington State Department of Natural Resources (DNR) to reposition state trust lands to better serve the trust beneficiaries and the people of Washington.

-Some of the lands that DNR manages are financially underperforming, and also have high ecological values and public benefits.
-Through TLT, DNR transfers these areas out of trust status to DNR’s Natural Areas Program, another public agency, or a Tribe.
+Some of the lands that DNR manages are economically underperforming, and also have high ecological values and public benefits.
+Through the TLT program, DNR transfers these areas out of trust status to a receiving agency.
 DNR then purchases replacement land that can earn long-term, sustainable revenue for the affected trust(s).
-TLT is funded by the Washington State Legislature through provisos in biennial Capital Budgets.
+TLT is funded by the Washington State Legislature.

 Land Exchanges